What’s it like to work as a referee at The Open?

 CC Boo (Chairman – Rules of Golf Committee, Malaysian Golf Association), an invited official at this year’s Open, shares some of his experiences of refereeing at Muirfield.

 My favourite activity each day since I was 10 years old has been to spend around 30 minutes each day dreaming.
 This year one of my dreams came true…

-It started a few months ago when I received an email from David Rickman (R&A Executive Director, Rules and Equipment Standards) informing me that I had been invited by The Open Championship Committee Chairman, Jim McArthur, to serve on the Rules Committee for the 142nd Open Golf Championship at Muirfield.
+It started a few months ago when I received an email from David Rickman (R&A Executive Director, Rules and Equipment Standards) informing me that I had been invited by The Open Committee Chairman, Jim McArthur, to serve on the Rules Committee for the 142nd Open Golf Championship at Muirfield.

 My Love of The Open

 I was at The Open in 1992 (when Nick Faldo won at Muirfield) and in 1995 (when John Daly won at St Andrews).
 Being Asian, i.e. I’m not too tall, it was tough at times being sandwiched among other spectators following the leader groups.

 It was only in 2005 that I attended my first R&A Rules School in Singapore and passed the exam with merit.
 The dream was born there…

 I arrived at Muirfield on July 15th and walked the course twice trying to familiarise myself with the layout, all the temporary structures like TV towers and grandstands, and any potential Rules issues.
 I spent lots of time looking over the Local Rules, suspension of play policy, temporary immovable obstructions, timing, and so on.
 All can be found in the Big Blue Folder that each referee is given on arrival.
 Message number 1: you’ve got to do your homework.
 Nearly ready.